-• $\varpi\alpha\gamma$ υ ουε - "Get up and do" [despite it being a violation of the Torah].
+(B) קום רעשה - "Get up and do" [despite it being a violation of the Torah].
 The right of the court to permit action in outright violation of the Torah was debated among the Amoraim.
-Rabbah held that such action was beyond the scope of rabbinic authority and Rav Hisdah said that it was permitted.
-Nonetheless, in the Talmud's discussion of Elijah's active violation of the law by setting up an altar on Mount Carmel, the prophet's behavior is justified as a response to the exigencies of the moment ($\varpi\gamma\alpha$, $\tau\rho\upsilon\varpi$), the need to turn the people away from idolatry by a dramatic act.
-Later Posekim justified the use of "get up and do" in response to a "crisis" even when the implications of the change were ongoing.
+Rabbah held that such action was beyond the scope of rabbinic authority and Rav Hisdah said that it was permitted.143 Nonetheless, in the Talmud's discussion of Elijah's active violation of the law by setting up an altar on Mount Carmel, the prophet's behavior is justified as a response to the exigencies of the moment (שעה הוראת), the need to turn the people away from idolatry by a dramatic act.144 Later poskim justified the use of "get up and do" in response to a "crisis," even when the implications of the change were ongoing,445 such as believing a woman when she said that her husband had died146 and the rabbi's authority to release a person from an oath.147